 Analytics.
 Every click, mapped in real time.

-- ClickHouse-backed for sub-second queries
+- Columnar analytics store for sub-second queries

 - GDPR-compliant by default - no cookies needed